jayceslesar/covid-agents/README.md

 # Agent Based Covid Model
-Created by Jayce Slesar, Brandon Lee and Carter Ward under the guidance of Jason Bates, John Hanley, and Vitor Mori at the University of Vermont.
+Created by Jayce Slesar, Brandon Lee, Carter Ward under the guidance of Jason Bates, John Hanley, Vitor Mori at the University of Vermont.
+Last Updated October 12th, 2021

 A heavily paramaterizeable physics simulation to show how aersols spread within enviroments like offices and classrooms